Air photo of Palmer and surroundings © ASP Editions

 WINES

-In April 1990 I participated in the tasting of 18 vintages in Copenhagen, which took place at one of the best restaurants in Denmark, "Kong Hans".
+In April 1990, I participated in tasting 18 vintages in Copenhagen, which took place at one of the best restaurants in Denmark, "Kong Hans."
 Charles Sichel represented Palmer at this tasting.
-We tasted following vintages: 1986-85-83-82-81-79-78-76-75-70-67-66-62-61-59(DK)-59-55-52.
+We tasted the following vintages: 1986-85-83-82-81-79-78-76-75-70-67-66-62-61-59(DK)-59-55-52.
 Unforgettable experience!!
-1961 Palmer was otherworldy!
+1961 Palmer was otherworldly!

-In 2007, during two Palmer tastings, one for Commanderie de Bordeaux and one for wine-sommeliers, I tasted vintages 2003, 2002, 1998, 1991, 1990, 1986, 1981 and 1970 among other wines.
+In 2007, during two Palmer tastings, one for Commanderie de Bordeaux and one for wine sommeliers, I tasted vintages 2003, 2002, 1998, 1991, 1990, 1986, 1981, and 1970, among other wines.

-In May 2014 another tasting of Margaux took place for members of Commanderie de Bordeaux.
-It was conducted by Chris Myers, Palmer's sales director and it offered the following vintages: Alter Ego 2009-2005-2004, Palmer 2008-2006-2004-2001-1999-1996-1989-1985.
+In May 2014, another Margaux tasting took place for Commanderie de Bordeaux members.
+It was conducted by Chris Myers, Palmer's sales director, offering the following vintages: Alter Ego 2009-2005-2004, Palmer 2008-2006-2004-2001-1999-1996-1989-1985.

 During the private tasting on 15th October 2015 in Copenhagen, I tasted Alter Ego 2003 and 2005, plus Palmer 2005-2001-2000-1990-1988-1985-1979-1967.